See also: Family and Medical Leave Act

 F. Second Opinion

-If the supervisor/manager or other designated administrator disagrees with the medical certification, UNL may request a second opinion from a healthcare provider of its own choosing.
-UNL will pay for the employee to get a medical certification from a second doctor.
+If the supervisor/manager or other designated administrator disagrees with the medical certification, the university may request a second opinion from a healthcare provider of its own choosing.
+The university will pay for the employee to get a medical certification from a second doctor.

 G. Third Opinion

-If the opinions of the healthcare providers furnishing the first and second opinions differ, UNL may request the employee to obtain a final and binding third opinion at UNL's expense.
-The selection of the healthcare provider furnishing the third opinion must be mutually agreed on by the employee and by UNL.
+If the opinions of the healthcare providers furnishing the first and second opinions differ, The university may request the employee to obtain a final and binding third opinion at the university's expense.
+The selection of the healthcare provider furnishing the third opinion must be mutually agreed on by the employee and by the university.

 - The employee requests an extension of FML;